caes27/rocknbot_qa_pairs/iddm_qa_pairs.md

 Question: What should a RadiantOne administrator know when configuring joins in a virtual identity view?

 Answer: The objects to be joined must have a single attribute value in common.
 Objects from the same data source can be joined.
 Join processing can be slow unless the final identity view is stored in persistent cache.

+- # Question/Answer Pair 73

+Question: What information do I need before creating a virtual identity view?

+Answer: A data source configured for each identity data store.
+A schema file associated with each data source configured for the identity data.
+Knowledge of what kind of identity view the consumer application is expecting.

+- # Question/Answer Pair 74

+Question: What is the first step to create a virtual identity view in the Directory Namespace?

+Answer: Creating a new root naming context.

+- # Question/Answer Pair 75

+Question: In RadiantOne Identity Data v8.1, from where in the Control Panel do you define the attributes that will comprise the final entries in a virtual identity view?

+Answer: Control Panel > Setup > Directory Namespace > Namespace Design > [selected naming context] > Object Builder.

+- # Question/Answer Pair 76

+Question: In RadiantOne Identity Data Management v8.1, from where in the Control Panel do you define interception scripts in a virtual identity view?

+Answer: Control Panel > Setup > Directory Namespace > Namespace Design > [selected naming context] > Advanced Settings

+- # Question/Answer Pair 77

+Question: What is a MERGE BACKEND configuration used for?

+Answer: A merged backend can be used to mount a secondary LDAP directory hierarchy so that it can be navigated as an extension of the primary directory tree.

+- # Question/Answer Pair 78

+Question: What is the definition of a LABEL in a virtual identity view?

+Answer: A type of node to use for organizing an identity view that doesn't need to be associated with an object from a data source.

+- # Question/Answer Pair 79

+Question: In RadiantOne Identity Data Management v8.1, where do you remap object classes in a virtual identity view?

+Answer: Control Panel > Setup > Directory Namespace > Namespace Design > [selected naming context] > Advanced Settings.

+- # Question/Answer Pair 80

+Question: In RadiantOne Identity Data Management v8.1, what should you do if you want the PHONE attribute returned from a database backend as telephoneNumber in a virtual identity view?

+Answer: Define attribute mapping in Control Panel > Setup > Directory Namespace > Namespace Design > [selected naming context] > Object Builder.

+- # Question/Answer Pair 81

+Question: In RadiantOne Identity Data Management v8.1, what type of backends can be mounted below a label level in an identity view?

+Answer: Relational Database backends, RadiantOne Directory stores, or LDAP directory backends.

+- # Question/Answer Pair 82

+Question: In Identity Data Management v8.1, once a RadiantOne Directory store is mounted directly at a root naming context, can other data source be mounted below?

+Answer: No. Once a RadiantOne Directory store is mounted directly at the root level, no other backends can be mounted.